Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

+The refusal to offer a Token of Trust has received the refusal to countenance an application.

+It looks like
 ## Birth of a New Theory of Proof More Durable than a  Contract: Documented Behavior As Proof
 | Category              | Mechanism                   | Record Evidence            |
 | --------------------- | ----------------------------------------- | ----------------------------------------- |